(From the 1970 DS7/R5 to the 1990 reverse cylinder TZ250)

 through the DS7/R5 case based engines accept for the TZ250G which had

 Replacement cases came with no prefix or numbers at all.

 Canadian Daytona model code 3J7

 The cylinders and heads from a 1A1 will fit all years, as long as they

-interchangeable.
-The 2R9 had separate head gaskets and the 3J7 and 3M4
+The 2R9 had separate cylinder heads and head gaskets but have the same

 1986-88 2MA - 1KT Case reed forward facing cylinders